syntax-syndicate/canine-deployment-platform/README.md

 - [ ] Healthchecks and whatnot
 - [ ] Finish the landing page
 - [ ] Write the manifesto
+* Make it show which git SHA is currently deployed on the homepage
+    * Or if there is currently a deploy happening
+* I want a way to “stop” the processes, can maybe do this with a replicas=0 setting
+* All the times need to show relative times, not absolute.
+It’s too hard to understand absolute times.
+* Whenever something is pushed, and deployed, we need to kill all one off containers because they are no longer running the correct source code
+* “Pending” should have some kind of active spinner animation just for the feels
+*

 ## Setup